Healthy Homes Assessment Hawkes Bay

 Tenancies that were signed in the period between July 1st 2019 and the 30th June in 2021

-• Insulation of the underfloor and ceiling is compulsory throughout Hawkes Bay and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required in all Hawkes Bay and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their compliance with the Healthy Homes Standard that apply or will be in force to the rental property.
+• Property managers and landlords must keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of your rental home.

-• Property managers and private landlords have to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords must ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2023

-• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes